stdombek/docs/content/en/docs/Acquisitions/Invoices/_index.md

 *   **Source.** The method by which this invoice was created: User, API, EDI, or MARC.
 *   **Total units.** The total units for the invoice calculated as the sum of the quantity values on all invoice lines.
 *   **Payment date.**  The date on which the invoice status transitioned to **Paid.**
+*   **Calculated total amount (Exchanged).** This field appears if the invoice is paid in a currency other than the system default and shows the exchanged amnount in the system currency.

 ### Viewing invoice lines